Find a Community

 What is the average cost of assisted living?

 Assisted living costs can vary greatly depending upon what area of the country you live in.
 The size of the apartment you choose, and the types and number of services also impact the monthly cost of assisted living.
-According to A Place for Mom’s proprietary data, the average cost of assisted living in 2024 is $4,995 per month.
+According to SeniorLiving.org Research, the median cost of assisted living in 2025 is $5,511 per month.
 While the monthly cost of assisted living may cause an initial senior living sticker shock, the services and amenities included in the monthly cost make a move to an assisted living community a smart financial decision, especially compared to the cost of hiring a home health aide.

 What is an assisted living community?